CRZ-Technology/OpenSSD-OpenChannelSSD/README.md

           - NVMe - LPDDR4 - LPDDR4_A - NVMe source on DaisyPlus board(LPDDR4_A), PS LPDDR4 DRAM is used for NVMe storage(1GB).
                           - LPDDR4_B - NVMe source on DaisyPlus board(LPDDR4_B), PS LPDDR4 DRAM is used for NVMe storage(1GB).
-                 - MIG    - LPDDR4_A - NVMe source on DaisyPlus board(LPDDR4_A), MIG DDR4 DIMM is used for NVMe storage(64GB).
+                 - MIG    - LPDDR4_A - SI5391B - NVMe source on DaisyPlus board(LPDDR4_A & SI5391B), MIG DDR4 DIMM is used for NVMe storage(64GB).
+                                     - SI5395P - NVMe source on DaisyPlus board(LPDDR4_A & SI5395P), MIG DDR4 DIMM is used for NVMe storage(64GB).
                           - LPDDR4_B - SI5391B - NVMe source on DaisyPlus board(LPDDR4_B & SI5391B), MIG DDR4 DIMM is used for NVMe storage(64GB).
                                      - SI5395P - NVMe source on DaisyPlus board(LPDDR4_B & SI5395P), MIG DDR4 DIMM is used for NVMe storage(64GB).